CaoAssignments/guides/junit4.md

    This beaker will show up if you have the tester file `DemoArrayImplTester.java` open.

    <img src="https://i.imgur.com/PZiXvL9.png" height=400>

+   **NOTE**: As of updating this guide (3/31/2025), the _Language Support for Java(TM) by Red Hat_ extension has an issue with the latest version.
+To fix this, go to the extension's page and under the title, locate the `Uninstall` button.
+Click the arrow button on the side and select `Install previous version`, and choose version `1.41.0`.

 4. Please Enable Java Test and select **JUnit** (NOT JUnit Jupiter).